vanilla/vanilla/plugins/rich-editor/README.md

 **Block**

 Equivalent to a paragraph.
 A line break signifies the end of a Block unless `white-space: pre` is set, in which case line breaks will be preserved.
-This is already handled in the `CodeBlockBlot`.
+This is handled in the `CodeBlockBlot`.

 **Inline**

-Represents and Inline text containing element.
-See [quill/formats](https://github.com/quilljs/quill/tree/master/formats) for examples of these.
-Bold, Italic, and Strike through blots are examples of these.
+Represents an text containing element.
+See [quill/formats](https://github.com/quilljs/quill/tree/master/formats) for examples of these (Bold, Italic, Strike).

 **BlockEmbed** and **Embed**

 Represents an element which is __not__ contenteditable.
 Quill by default has no control or knowledge of the contents of these Blots.
 Embeds have a length of 1 and get deleted all at once unless special handling is introduced.
-Embeds can store arbitrary data in their `insert` by implementing the `static value()` function.
+Embeds can store arbitrary data in their delta/persistent data-structure by implementing the `static value()` function.

 The BlockEmbed behaves like a Block element and generally cannot have siblings within its container and it's top level DOM element __must__ have `display: block`.
 Look at the LinkEmbedBlot or the ImageBlot for an example.